 The important thing here is that only one of the units in your composition should cost gold to create.

-The example of Halbediers and Arbelesters is good because one (Arbelesters) cost gold whereas Halbediers only cost food and wood.
-This fits the ideal late-game composition of one ‘gold’ unit (that costs gold to create) and one ‘trash’ unit (a cheap unit that you can make a large quantity of in order to raid or overwhelm).
+The example of Hussars and Arbelesters is good because one (Arbelesters) cost gold whereas Hussars only cost food.
+This fits the ideal late-game composition of one ‘gold’ unit (that costs gold to create) and one ‘trash’ unit (a non-gold unit in AoE2 lingo).

 But despite the above, you need to remember to be adaptable.
 Just because you’ve mentally committed to a specific composition, it doesn’t mean you have to see it through if you realize it wouldn’t be the best decision.